The JavaScript “forEach is not a function” error occurs when you call the method ‘forEach()’

-The JavaScript “forEach is not a function” error occurs when you call the method ‘forEach()’ on a variable or property that’s not of type array, ‘set’ or ‘Map’ object.
+object.
 Because JavaScript is not a statically type programming-language, you will encounter this error often when developing a JavaScript web application.
 If you call an array method on a string for example, your IDE will not alert you about the bug until run the application.
-To solve the error in your code, open the file and locate the line where the bug is and make sure to call the ‘forEach’ method on an object of type array, ‘Map’ or ‘Set’.
-Whenever this error is thrown, either you executed the application from the terminal or the browser, you will be presented with a hint of the file and the line where the error exists.
+To solve the error in your code, open the file and locate the line where the bug is and make sure to call the ‘forEach’

 Let me show you 2 examples of how the error occurs when I try to call forEach() function on a DOM element and an object.